AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     },
     "SystemDiskDiskName": {
       "Type": "String",
-      "Description": "Name of created system disk.
-Old instances will not be changed."
+      "Description": "Name of created system disk.Old instances will not be changed."
     },
     "Tags": {
       "Type": "Json",